-- $\supseteq \bigcirc{2}^{1}$ - 1.
-Make sure the project includes orthos. - 2.
+- 1. Make sure the project includes orthos. - 2.
 Select "Mosaic Creation..." in the "Process" menu. - 3.
-If only some portions of the orthos need to mosaiced, turn on "Bound Mosaic Area" and specify the file using the corresponding drop-down menu. - 4.
+If only some portions of the orthos need to mosaiced, check "Bound Mosaic Area" and specify the file using the corresponding drop-down menu. - 4.
 Specify the size of the feathering zone in pixels. - 5.
-Specify the minimum number of blocks. - 6.
-If color balancing is required, turn on "Color Balancing". - 7.
+Specify the minimum number of blocks - 6.
+If color balancing is required, check "Color Balancing". - 7.
 If an exclusion zone is specified, check "Exclusion Zone File" and specify the file using the corresponding drop-down menu. - 8.
-If nadir optimization is required, turn on "Nadir Optimization". - 9.
-Turn on "Use DSM to Constrain Seamlines" if seamlines need to be further improved.
-Make sure the corresponding DSM is currently loaded in the user interface. - 10.
-Click on the "Process" button.
+If nadir optimization is required, check "Nadir Optimization". - Check "Use DSM to Constrain Seamlines" if seamlines need to be further improved.
+Make sure the corresponding DSM is currently loaded in the user interface. - Click on the "Process" button.
 Real-time feedback will be provided on the overall progress of processing.